 Whether you want to develop new products or to change the way in which you deliver your services, you need to make sure that everyone is on the same page and has a clear idea of what innovation means to your business.

 Businesses today are powerhouses of creativity.
 Instead of relying on everyone in the company, some leaders tend to depend on a few people to be innovative.
 Your staff need to be encouraged to be innovative.
 It is important to get your people involved and listen to their thoughts and ideas.
 Do not be resistant to change and employ people in the business who know how to inspire others to innovate.
 People need help to tap into their creativity and knowledge and they can learn to hone these skills and build up their confidence.
 Your team need to understand what innovation means in your business, it is not all about new inventions, innovation is something different that creates value.

-If you want to know more about the creative potential of your people – check out DISCsimple and find out how to tap into their potential and create the environment for them to flourish.
+If you want to know more about the creative potential of your people – check out hgkc's partner DISCsimple and find out how to tap into your team's potential and create the environment for them to flourish.

 Great ideas can come from having your team gathered in a room and bouncing their thoughts off one another and capturing ideas, such as writing them all down on a whiteboard.
 However, without any structure, these group sessions can become chaotic, everyone is talking over each other, not everyone gets their say, and great ideas can be missed.
 It is vital for any business’ success to have structure when generating and implementing new ideas.
 Without it, ideas can take unexpected turns and become something completely different to what was initially intended.

 Ensure all members of your team are on the same page and that there is a defined order and structure to meetings and the process.
 Know where these sessions fit and how they contribute to your innovation plan.
 Not all ideas arise in the group and meeting space so it's essential to have structure and processes in place to capture individual and distributed teams' contributions.